-I have been with Collective Power for Reproductive Justice since I was a Hampshire student (1981).
-If there were one sentence to name Collective Power’s biggest strength, it’s that every single year the program—through many channels—opens people’s eyes to social justice in a way that’s deeper than sight.
+Sarah has been with Collective Power for Reproductive Justice since she was a Hampshire student (1981).
+About Collective Power, Sarah has this to say: “If there were one sentence to name Collective Power’s biggest strength, it’s that every single year the program—through many channels—opens people’s eyes to social justice in a way that’s deeper than sight.
 They get to somehow have those values change them and set a new course for their lives.
-At the conference each spring, you actually get to watch it happen in real time.
-I was Collective Power’s first postgrad fellow and worked for the program for about eight years.
-I know that my time as student, staff, and friend to Collective Power has kept me anchored to social change.
-As a parent, I have been able to share those values—and had a son work as a Collective Power intern as a high school senior.
+At the conference each spring, you actually get to watch it happen in real time.”
+Sarah was Collective Power’s first postgrad fellow and worked for the program for about eight years.
+She knows that her time as student, staff, and friend to Collective Power has kept her anchored to social change.
+As a parent, Sarah has been able to share those values—and had a son work as a Collective Power intern as a high school senior.